 On rare occasions candidates ask whether they can bring their spouses or partners along for a campus interview.
 They are welcome to do so, but only at their own expense.

 The cost of flying candidates to/from Albany is significant.
 We ask you to do your best to find low fares.
 If someone can get a considerably reduced airfare by staying an extra night, it may be less expensive even if it means another night at a hotel and another day of meals.

-The Williams Inn and The Orchards continue to offer discount rates for a single room.
+The Williams Inn offers discounted rates for a single room.
 To get the discount rates, be sure to let the reservation clerk know that it is for a Williams faculty job candidate.
 We would urge you to take advantage of these rates unless you have a preferred place where the rates are lower.
 Please try to limit overnight stays to one night whenever possible.

 For each candidate we will cover the cost of a breakfast, lunch, and dinner.
 The upper-end budget for all meals combined is about $400, although you should not feel obligated to spend that much.
 For the dinner, please hold the number of attendees down to four unless you want to pick up the tab for the others using department or program funds.
 The lunch (or a dinner) is often used for having students meet with the candidates.
 The breakfast is a courtesy (and not required) and should not include more than 1-2 hosts from the department or program.
 Please remember that for all finalists, the Office of Institutional Diversity and Equity will arrange and pay for one non-evaluative breakfast/luncheon.

 viii.
 Second campus visits for tenure-track offerees or hires

 Sometimes those who have been offered (or have accepted) a tenure-track position request a return trip to campus, often with family members.
 Please do not offer this as an automatic part of the hiring process, but do let us know if you feel that this would help with the recruitment, in which case we can usually offer some support for such visits.